rahulcse1/rahulcse1.github.io/_posts/2018-11-23-ssh-localhost-issue-ubuntu-16.04.md

 ---
 layout: post
-title: ssh localhost issue on Ubuntu 16.04
+title: SSH localhost issue on Ubuntu 16.04
 tags: [hadoop, ssh, ubuntu16.04]
 ---

-ssh localhost issue on Ubuntu 16.04
+SSH localhost issue on Ubuntu 16.04

 Recently I installed ubuntu 16.04 for my Hadoop work.
 Running hadoop asks you enter password 3 times. to the disabled password from entering multiple times, I was using ssh like below -